efcasado/dockerfile-graphite/README.md

 > ```

-### How do I know it is working?
+### Test

-First, run `make start`, which will start a docker container running this docker image.
-Once the docker container is running, you can open your favourite web browser and go to `localhost:8080`.
-If the docker container is running and properly configured you should be presented with Graphite's web dashboard.
-You can try sending some dummy metrics using the following code snippet:
+First, deploy a Graphite server by running `make start`.
+Once deployed, Graphite's web dashboard should be available at `localhost:8080`.
+If Graphite has been successfully deployed, you can use the following command to send some test data to it.

 ```
 echo "local.random.diceroll $RANDOM `date +%s`" | nc localhost 2003;
 ```

-If everything is properly configured, you should see a new data point in `Metrics -> local -> random -> diceroll`.
-Note that you might need to shorten the period displayed in the graph in order to see the newly generated data point.
+The Graphite dashboard should now display a new data point under `Metrics -> local -> random -> diceroll`.
+Note that you might need to change time interval of the graph, or you won't be able to see the newly added data point.

 ### Ports